 SECTION 1: MOTOR VEHICLE REGISTRATION

-All university students, faculty or staff members, or food service employees who park motor vehicles on property owned or under the control of Shenandoah University must register their vehicles with the Department of Public Safety.
+All university students, faculty or staff members, or full-time contractors who park motor vehicles on property owned or under the control of Shenandoah University must register their vehicles with the Department of Campus Safety.
 This requirement applies whenever a motor vehicle is used on property owned or under the control of Shenandoah University, in connection with any university function or activity, including job-related duties, classes and/or athletic, cultural or social events.

 Student Parking Registration Procedure